Text classification is a machine learning technique that assigns predefined categories to free-form text.

 Bag of Words

 Bag-of-Words (BoW) consists of constructing a dictionary for the working dataset and representing each document as a count of the words in it.
-In this type of representation, the document is represented by a vector length equal to the number of words in the dictionary.
-Each vector element is the number of times each token is used in the document.

-We call this method “bag of words” since it does not represent the order of the words.
-It is also important to note that if new documents were introduced whose words are not present in the vocabulary, they could be transformed by omitting the unknown words.
+It is also important to note that if new documents are introduced with vocabulary not present in the existing corpus, they can be transformed by omitting the unknown words.

-The BoW model has several drawbacks in its use.
 One of the most relevant is that when the corpus size is considerable, the vocabulary size is consequently increased.
-Therefore, very sparse vector sets are obtained, with many zeros and large sizes, which implies a higher memory consumption.

 2. Model training

 Once the document’s numerical representation has been obtained, we can start model training using a classification neural network.
-A classification neural network usually requires a scaling layer, one or several perceptron layers, and a probabilistic layer.

 3. Testing analysis

-As with any classification problem, model evaluation is essential.
 However, in text classification problems, evaluation measures are not absolute, as they depend on the specific classification task: classifying medical texts is not the same as classifying whether a review is positive or negative.
-Therefore, the most usual thing to do is to look in the literature for baselines for similar tasks and compare with them to see if we are getting acceptable results.

 As with a traditional classification task, the most used metrics are: